Chreece/pir2ha/README.md

 https://github.com/robmarkoski/pi-motion-mqtt-sensor
 Thank you very much @robmarkoski and @R4skal

-This python script should work in any Rpi with a PIR connected to a GPIO and will create an entity in HA through MQTT Auto Discovery.
+This python script should work on any Rpi with a PIR connected to a GPIO and will create an entity in HA through MQTT Auto Discovery.

 # Installation:
 We need some py scripts to install first: